Last updated: 19th February 2021

 Another idea for framing is to use those free underground or city sightseeing maps we seem to collect from hotel receptions.
 What’s nice is ours usually have scribbles of recommendations, or an ‘X’ where our hotel was.
 Just keep adding frames to the collection on your wall, as and when you travel.

 What do you do with expired passports?
 Well keep them and cut up the rubber stamp marks you’ve collected from different countries and frame them!
 We bought these really small frames from Ikea and they are just the job!

 So what if one of those paper ‘Do Not Disturb’ signs from your hotel room accidentally falls into your suitcase (!) it will make a great reminder of your stay.
 You can also purchase them from attractions, like this one in the photo we bought from Disneyland Paris.
 They’ll make fun talking points when you have guests staying over.

 12. Collect Pressed Pennies

 You’ll find elongated penny souvenir machines in museums and touristy places like theme parks.
-The only one we could find was this NY World Trade Centre souvenir penny, as we’ve never actively collected them.
-But we’ve always thought a whole bunch of them would look good framed, it’s another collection idea you can keep adding to each time you go away.
+The only one we could find was this New York World Trade Center souvenir penny, as we’ve never actively collected them.
+But we’ve always thought a whole bunch of them would look good framed.
+It’s another souvenir collection idea you can keep adding to each time you go away.
 However this idea is somewhat limited, as we’re not sure you’d find them in places like Vietnam’s rice fields!

 13. Send Yourself Postcards